 The BRI-ST\8 Card has a 50-pin, Amphenol-type jack on its front panel for connection to external customer equipment.
-Figure 7-7 shows the current card jack, and Table 7-3 gives the signal pinouts for this jack.
+Figure 7-7 shows the jack orientation, and Table 7-3 gives the signal pinouts for this jack.